pola-rs/r-polars/docs/docs/reference/DataFrame_to_series.md

-# `to_series`

-Get Series by idx, if there
+# Get Series by idx, if there

-## Description

-get one column by idx as series from DataFrame.
-Unlike get\_column this method will not fail if no series found at idx but return a NULL, idx is zero idx.

-## Usage

 ```r
 DataFrame_to_series(idx = 0)